 In addition to the bare necessities, a printer with scanning capabilities is also nice to have when you launch your travel writing business.

 When I was starting out, I always printed my articles and proofread them on paper before sending them to an editor.
 You'll be amazed at how many errors you’ll find doing this.

 I also use my all-in-one print to scan PDFs of magazine articles when they get published.
 It gives me a digital copy that I can send to my hosts and to keep in my own files.

 In order to sell more articles, I’d suggest you offer a gallery of high-resolution photographs along with your articles.

 To start out you can use a simple application like Dropbox to upload photos, but over the long run you’ll want something more robust.

 The easiest way to get those photos to an editor is with an online gallery.
 I use a product called Smugmug to upload my photos and give access to editors.
 (Note: this is an affiliate link and I will get a small fee if you make a purchase.)

 It allows me to upload as many photos as I want, write captions, add tags, and then send a private link to the editor.
 The editor can browse the gallery and select the photos that best fit his or her needs, and then download those photos in the size needed.

 I also can leave the gallery in place in case I sell another article on the same subject, which I often do.
 And I can use it to organize all my photos so my most important galleries are online and accessible.

-I use the Smugmug “Power” plan that costs $5/month.
+I use the Smugmug “Power” plan that costs $13/month (at the time of this writing).
 It’s well worth it.
 I use it and my editors love it.